Event planning guidelines

 - 30 days prior written notice of material change and/or cancellation will be given to the City of Kelowna

-Insurance documents to be submitted as part of the Outdoor Event Permit.
+Activities requiring additional insurance and subsequent submission of Insurance documents to be reveiwed as part of the Outdoor Event Permit.

 It is recommended organizers provide nearby parking options when attendance will exceed onsite capacities.
 Alternate means of transportation such as walking, cycling, carpooling, transit, etc. should be encouraged.